 Can I use X database ?

-There are a number of non-Irish databases that we see from time to time, such as
+There are a number of non-Irish databases that we see from time to time, the most prevalent ones are:

 - Animal Guard – Ireland – www.animalguard.ie

 - European Bully Kennel Club – EBKC – Europe – www.ebkc.org

 - European All Breed Kennel Club – EABKC – Ireland – www.eabkc.ie